-We initially reserved a pool of shares of common stock for issuance under the 2021 Plan equal to 7,725,253 shares.
-Such aggregate number of shares will automatically increase on January 1 of each year commencing on January 1, 2022, in an amount equal to 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding year, unless the Board acts prior to January 1 of a given year to provide that the increase for such year will be a lesser number.
-In December 2021, the Board determined not to increase the number of shares of common stock available for grant under the 2021 Plan.
-Subject to the maximum aggregate number of shares that may be issued pursuant to all awards (the "Share Reserve"), the maximum aggregate number of shares which may be issued pursuant to the exercise of incentive stock options ("ISOs") is 700,000,000 shares (the "ISO Limit").
+Humacyte initially reserved a pool of shares of common stock for issuance under the 2021 Plan equal to 7,725,253 shares.
+Such aggregate number of shares will automatically increase on January 1 of each year commencing on January 1, 2022, in an amount equal to 5% of the total number of shares of Humacyte's capital stock outstanding on December 31 of the preceding year, unless the Board acts prior to January 1 of a given year to provide that the increase for such year will be a lesser number.
+Subject to the maximum aggregate number of shares that may be issued pursuant to all awards (the "Share Reserve"), the maximum aggregate number of shares which may be issued pursuant to the exercise of ISOs is 700,000,000 shares (the "ISO Limit").
 The purpose of the ISO Limit is to comply with section 422 of the Code so that the 2021 Plan does not reach the ISO Limit before the Share Reserve by reason of shares being added back to the 2021 Plan as described below.